JamesBundgard/Java-Utility/README.md

 - a program that opens webpages
 - an inferface for a weather api (in progress)

-To use the program, simply download the file java-util.jar and create a new account.
+To use the program, simply download and run the file java-util.jar, then create a new account.